peterdell/atariwiki/content/ACTION_Toolbox/index.md

 ### 1: WORDFIND

 This procedure strips each Word, one at a time, from String--which is a global __BYTE ARRAY__ similar to a BASIC string variable.
-In the process it discards the spaces between Words, no matter how many times you pressed the [SPACEBAR](../SPACEBAR/index.md).
+In the process it discards the spaces between Words, no matter how many times you pressed the \[SPACEBAR\].

 In its first loop, __Wordfind()__ searches String for a non-space character, incrementing the Index into the array as it goes.
 Upon finding one, it stores the Index value in Start.
 The next loop searches for a space - and the end of the Word - while continuing to increment Index.